vivek-545/vivek-545/README.md

 - 👋 Hi, I’m @vivek-545
-- 👀 I’m interested to create human friendly objeects
+- 👀 I’m interested to create human friendly objects
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on Application And web devloper
 - 📫 How to reach me [ vivek lohar ] :- LinkedIn.